Who is eligible

 Effect on other benefits and entitlements

-Carer’s Credit will not affect any other benefits or entitlements you may be getting.
+Carer’s Credit will not affect any other benefits or entitlements you get.

-Further information for health and social care professionals on how to complete Care Certificates can be found on the Department for Communities (DfC) website.
+Further information is available for health and social care professionals on how to complete Care Certificates:

-- Notes for Health and Social Care Professional Certifiers when completing a Care Certificate (DfC website)
+- Notes for Health and Social Care Professional Certifiers when completing a care certificate - Department for Communities website

-You should tell Disability and Carers Service (DCS) when:
+You should tell Disability and Carers Service when:

 - you stop looking after the person